rubeenl99/Retail_Analysis/README.md

 The main goal of this project is to explore sales performance by product and over time.
 The analysis identifies top-performing products and highlights trends in sales.
 It also provides insights into customer behavior based on gender and age groups.

-To carry out this analysis, the following tools and technologies were used:
+To carry out this analysis, the following tools were used:

 - **SQL**: for data extraction, aggregation, and manipulation.
-- **Python (pandas, SQLAlchemy)**: for advanced data preparation, customer segmentation, and generating datasets for visualization.
+- **Python (pandas, SQLAlchemy, matplotlib, seaborn)**: for advanced data preparation, customer segmentation, and generating datasets for visualization.
 - **Power BI**: to create interactive dashboards and visualize key performance indicators (KPIs).

 ## SQL Analysis